 Some kids tolerate sugar more than others.
 To avoid a “sugar high” and the ensuing meltdown – try to limit the half ton of sugar your child will want to digest over the holidays.

 I was never a major “sugar police” until my anxious child showed me that he becomes a puddle of emotional volatility when he has too much sugar.
 Now I watch every crumb of sugar he shoves into his mouth – as I know we will all pay for it later.

 Caffeine is not only in coffee.
-It is in all those chocolates your child is cramming two at a time in their little mouth.
+It is in all those chocolates your children are cramming two at a time in their little mouths.
 For anxious kids caffeine is their kryptonite.
 Anxiety already causes kids to feel jittery, add a legitimate stimulant to their body and they might feel like they are having a panic attack.

 5. Watch your child’s sleep cycle during the holidays.

 Most kids don’t want to miss anything, but anxious kids might take that to another level.
-They might fear that if they sleep they might miss some of the fun – or miss a spotting of the Elf on the Shelf or Santa himself.
+They might obsessively worry that if they sleep they might miss a spotting of Elf on the Shelf or Santa himself.
 Parties that run late into the night, might also wreak havoc on your child’s sleep routine.

 Many kids can function perfectly fine with a disrupted sleep cycle – but anxious children usually don’t fare as well.
 The more tired an anxious child, the more heightened their level of sensitivity becomes – and trust me – that is not a good thing during the holidays.

 Try to keep bedtime at a reasonable hour, even during the holiday season.
 Put your child at ease that they will not miss anything when they are in a deep slumber.
 Let them know that elves and Santa did not like it when kids try to sneak out and see them – it ruins the magic of Christmas.